Support automatic bridge retrieval

 UX

-Disclaimer: all this was written by a developer (intrigeri) trying to figure out how much or how little UX work we need to get the benefits of this new feature.
+At this stage, the main goal of this section is to figure out how much or how little UX work we need to get the main expected benefits of this new feature.

-But to reap the full benefits of the new Circumvention Settings API, we would need to go further:
+To reap the full benefits of the new Circumvention Settings API, probably as part of future iterations, we may want to go further:

 - How much do we want to revisit the whole design of Tor Connection: now that Circumvention Settings can suggest something that should allow the user to connect: